Cookies on the Healthspan site

 Looking after and being in tune with your body is essential to build muscle sustainably.
 Getting this right before you start will not only set yourself up for success at the gym, but will also provide a solid foundation for a life of good health and strength.

 Karen Laing is a writer and journalist, specialising in fitness and women’s health.
-She combines life as a freelance writer with teaching Pilates and pre/post natal fitness, being a mum of two and co-directing Fit School with her husband Chris, in Essex.
+She combines life as a freelance writer with teaching Pilates and pre/post natal fitness and co-directing Fit School in Essex.